Basic concepts#

 Matrix product operator (MPO)#

-Matrix product operator is an efficient representation of an operator acting in the space of \(N\) particles, in general a square matrix of dimension of dimension \(d = \prod_{j=0}^{N-1} d_j\), by a product of \(N\) tensors with two physical and two virtual indices.
+Matrix product operator is an efficient representation of an operator acting in the space of \(N\) sites, equivalent to a square matrix of dimension \(d = \prod_{j=0}^{N-1} d_j\), by a product of \(N\) tensors with two physical and two virtual indices.
 The concept of MPO is analogous to MPS.

 A single tensor is a rank-4 array of size \(D_{j-1,j}{\times}d_j{\times}D_{j,j+1}{\times}d^j\) as depicted below.